YusafOsei-Bonsu/React-ReduxTodoList/README.md

 | Blockers      | Resolutions   |
 | :-------------|--------------:|
 | `TypeError: Cannot read property 'todos' of undefined` when attemping to map state to props | The reducer function returned a state |

+## What I have learnt from this project?
+- I have learnt how to connect a component to the Redux store to grab the current state.